Christmas Eve at Holy Trinity

 Advent has its own beautiful and soulful hymns that match the lessons for our Advent services.
 The Advent themes are watchful waiting, longing for the Savior, the watchman on the wall, the wise and foolish virgins, the people in darkness needing to be comforted, lifting high the gates for the Savior to come in, preparing our hearts and preparing the way before Him…I get goosebumps just thinking about these lessons and these hymns.

-And then Christmas Eve arrives and we sing all the famous, beloved carols.
+And then Christmas Eve arrives and we sing all the famous, beloved carols, starting at 7:00pm.
 We sing several before the service with accompaniment of brass, strings, and bells along with the organ.
-In the service we enter with the Christmas entrance hymn—“O Come, All Ye Faithful” —calling us to worship.
+In the service itself, which begins at 7:30pm, we enter with THE Christmas entrance hymn—“O Come, All Ye Faithful” —calling us to worship.
 We leave with the mighty exhortation “Good Christian Friends, Rejoice,” which recounts the Gospel truths we have heard proclaimed in our Christmas Eve service: now we need not fear the grave, Christ is born….
 In all are 16 Christmas hymns, sung either as straight hymns, or used in the liturgical setting we use that night, and only that night.

 And what about that liturgical setting for Christmas Eve?
 We have our very own Christmas setting of Holy Communion—all the normal parts—Kyrie, Gloria, Sanctus (Holy, Holy).
 Of course we will sing these, because we are not performing a Christmas concert, not putting on a Christmas program.
 No, we are at worship—hearing the Word proclaimed in lesson and sermon, and receiving our Lord’s body and blood.
 As Lutherans, we know that the words of our liturgy are irreplaceable.
 The Gloria alone contains the essential doctrines of our faith: the sacrifice of Christ to take away the sins of the world, Christ’s identity as the Son of God seated on the right hand of the Father, and the teaching about the persons of the Holy Trinity.